 Typically, a parent is advised not to buy sweets for the child or provide a certain book, and throughout the academic year, nothing has been done about it.

 Such parents would quickly blame their ward for every bad thing.
-Inform them about the child not returning assignments or homework in school and they are scolding the child right there only to add that, “I don’t know what happens in that house but I am often not around” In homes where the child is not leaving with both parents, this may often crop up.
+Inform them about the child not returning assignments or homework in school, and they are scolding the child right there, only to add that “I don’t know what happens in that house, but I am often not around.”
+In homes where the child is not living with both parents, this may often crop up.

 #9 The Jump The Order Parent

-There are instances that something happens in the classroom and the student reports to the parent.
-Instead of calling or getting in touch with the teacher, if the teacher failed to do so, such parents out of anger will call the head teacher and lodge complaints.
+There are instances in which something happens in the classroom, and the student reports to the parent.
+Instead of calling or getting in touch with the teacher, if the teacher failed to do so, such parents, out of anger, will call the head teacher and lodge complaints.

 #10 The blame-game parents

-The most talked about kind of parents teachers secretly dislike the blame-game parents.
+The most talked-about kind of parents, teachers secretly dislike are the blame-game parents.

 There are instances where the academic work of a child is not progressing as expected, no matter the efforts the teacher puts in.
-Bad friends, laziness, lack of zeal, no parental monitoring and even overpraising the academic success of a child may impact his or her commitment to academic work.
-Yet, if the student or learner does not lead to expectation, the teacher and the school is blamed.
+Bad friends, laziness, lack of zeal, no parental monitoring, and even overpraising the academic success of a child may impact his or her commitment to academic work.
+Yet, if the student or learner does not meet expectations, the teacher and the school are blamed.

-The information given to her was simple, your child is good but there is a tough competition in the class, keep encouraging the learner as the teacher does his/her best.
+The information given to her was simple: “Your child is good, but there is tough competition in the class; keep encouraging the learner as the teacher does his/her best.

 Teachers are always at the receiving end, where the child is never held accountable for poor performance.
-It is always the teacher but when the student makes good grades, they say; the student did well, the hardworking teacher is forgotten all too soon.
+It is always the teacher,, but when the student makes good grades, they say the student did well, and the hard-working teacher is forgotten all too soon.

 #11 The too-talkative (PEACE FM) parent

-Oh, YES! let us be frank, some parents can talk.
-In my previous school where I worked, there was this parent who will even report to school before teachers come and will be directing students to work on the compound.
+Oh, YES!
+Let us be frank; some parents can talk.
+In my previous school, where I worked, there was a parent who would even report to school before teachers and would direct students to work on the compound.
 She will complain about everything and talk about little things with nearly everyone.
-Such parents must stop putting up this behaviour.
+Such parents must stop putting up with this behaviour.

 Talkative parents also talk for their wards and do not allow them to advocate for themselves.

-As a parent, you have a stake in your ward’s education, but trying to talk nearly about every little thing makes you a nuisance and soon teachers may be avoiding you.
+As a parent, you have a stake in your ward’s education, but trying to talk about every little thing makes you a nuisance, and soon, teachers may be avoiding you.

 #12 The Boxing and Fighting Parent